-As there is a shortage of housing in Germany, accommodation is often expensive, at least in many larger towns and cies.
+As there is a shortage of housing in Germany, accommodation is often expensive, at least in many larger towns and cities.
 You often may have to spend 40% of your monthly salary/fellowship on rent.
-This is particularly true for the kind of accommodation visiting researchers usually require: furnished or at least partly furnished, readily available and on a short lease.
-The relationship between supply and demand, particularly in towns where there are large numbers of students, fluxuates radically during the course of the year.
+This is particularly true for the kind of accommodation visiting researchers usually require: furnished or at least partly furnished, readily available and available on a short lease.
+The relationship between supply and demand, particularly in towns where there are large numbers of students, fluxuates radically over the course of the year.
 At the beginning of the semester, the demand for accommodation is particularly high.

-If you want to search for accommodation in Germany privately you will discover that advertisements contain a lot of abbreviations.
-A list of abbreviations is available here .
+When looking for accommodation in Germany, you will quickly discover that advertisements contain a lot of abbreviations.
+A list of abbreviations is available here.

-Registration requirements
+Registration Requirements

 Everyone who becomes resident in Germany is required to register their address with the authorities.
 It is also a requirement to register a new address following a move within Germany and to deregister at the registration office (Meldeamt) as a resident when leaving the country.